 - Streaming loads must be 16-byte aligned. - Temporally group streaming loads of the same streaming cache line for effective use of the small number of streaming load buffers.
 If loads to the same streaming line are excessively spaced apart, it may cause the streaming line to be re-fetched from memory. - Temporally group streaming loads from at most a few streaming lines together.
 The number of streaming load buffers is small; grouping a modest number of streams will avoid running out of streaming load buffers and the resultant re-fetching of streaming lines from memory. - Avoid writing to a streaming line until all 16-byte-aligned reads from the streaming line have occurred.
-Reading a 16-byte item from a streaming line that has been written, may cause the streaming line to be re-fetched. - Avoid reading a given 16-byte item within a streaming line more than once; repeated loads of a particular 16-byte item are likely to cause the streaming line to be re-fetched. - The streaming load buffers, reflecting the WC memory type characteristics, are not required to be snooped by operations from other agents.
+Reading a 16-byte item from a streaming line that has been written, may cause the streaming line to be re-fetched. - Avoid reading a given 16-byte item within a streaming line more than once; repeated loads of a particular 16byte item are likely to cause the streaming line to be re-fetched. - The streaming load buffers, reflecting the WC memory type characteristics, are not required to be snooped by operations from other agents.
 Software should not rely upon such coherency actions to provide any data coherency with respect to other logical processors or bus agents.
 Rather, software must insure the consistency of WC memory accesses between producers and consumers. - Streaming loads may be weakly ordered and may appear to software to execute out of order with respect to other memory operations.
-Software must explicitly use fences (e.g. MFENCE) if it needs to preserve order among streaming loads or between streaming loads and other memory operations. - Streaming loads must not be used to reference memory addresses that are mapped to I/O devices having side effects or when reads to these devices are destructive.
-This is because MOVNTDOA is speculative in nature.
+Software must explicitly use MFENCE if it needs to preserve order among streaming loads or between streaming loads and other memory operations. - Streaming loads must not be used to reference memory addresses that are mapped to I/O devices having side effects or when reads to these devices are destructive.
+This is because MOVNTDQA is speculative in nature.

-Example 12-1 and Example 12-2 give two sketches of the basic assembly sequences that illustrate the principles of using MOVNTDQA in a situation of a pair of producer-consumer accessing a WC memory region.
+Example 12-1 provides a sketch of the basic assembly sequences that illustrate the principles of using MOVNTDQA in a situation with a producer-consumer accessing a WC memory region.